swri-robotics/bag-database/docs/installation/docker/behind-a-reverse-proxy.md

         depends_on:
             - postgres
         labels:
-            # This label tells traefik to direct all traffic for "bagdb.docker.localhost"
+            # This label tells traefik to direct all traffic that begins with the
-            # to this container.
-Change the hostname to whatever is appropriate.
+            # path "/bagdb" to this container.
-            - "traefik.http.routers.bagdb.rule=Host(`bagdb.docker.localhost`)"
+            - "traefik.http.routers.bagdb.rule=PathPrefix(`/bagdb`)"
         volumes:
             - bags:/bags # Replace this with the path to your bag files
             - indexes:/root/.ros-bag-database/indexes
             - scripts:/scripts
         environment:
             ADMIN_PASSWORD: "letmein"
+            BAGDB_PATH: "bagdb"
             DB_DRIVER: org.postgresql.Driver
             DB_PASS: letmein
             DB_URL: "jdbc:postgresql://postgres/bag_database"